Bid on City of Concord Surplus Items

 A Concord Business License is required for all vendors doing business with the City of Concord.
 For more information, contact our Business License division.

 The City has a local vendor preference of 5% for projects up to $100,000 per bid including all costs except sales tax.
-Please refer to the "Local Vendor Preference Policy & Procedure No. 142."
+Please refer to the "Local Vendor Preference Policy and Procedure No. 142."

 The Purchasing Department is committed to providing high quality procurement standards and practices.
 We strive to process procurements in a timely and efficient manner and ensure that products and services are delivered when required at the most reasonable price.
 We give primary consideration to the best interests of the City of Concord.
 Our goal is to obtain the best value for the City, attain the maximum value for each tax dollar while meeting the needs of City departments, and giving all qualified vendors a fair opportunity.
 The City will apply the best value concept as defined below: